 Jesus answered [the criminal], “I tell you the truth, today you will be with me in paradise.”
 (Luke 23:43)

-See this article, offsite and written by yours truly, for more differences about their deaths.
+See this article for more differences about their deaths.

 15. Occupied tomb, empty tomb